-Red blood cells from embryonic stem cells
+Red blood cells from pluripotent stem cells

 Red blood cells carry oxygen around the body.
 Patients who lose a lot of blood need to have it replaced straight away by a blood transfusion.
 There are not enough blood donors to meet patient needs, so researchers are looking for an alternative solution.
-Since embryonic stem cells have the potential to make any cell type of the body, they could potentially provide an unlimited supply of red blood cells.
-It is already possible to make small numbers of red blood cells from embryonic stem cells in the lab.
+Since pluripotent stem cells have the potential to make any cell type of the body, they could potentially provide an unlimited supply of red blood cells.
+It is already possible to make small numbers of red blood cells from pluripotent stem cells in the lab.
 Now the real challenge is to develop techniques for producing the large numbers of red blood cells that are needed for transfusion.

 Growing blood stem cells in the lab